cfh294/WawaGeoScraper/README.md

 I was stuck.
-I opened my inspector tools in Chrome and navigated to the XMLHttpRequest tab and found that each time I clicked the search button with a zip code entered, an http request was being fired that took the calculate coordinates of my entered zip code (I assume they use the center of the zip code's polygon) as arguments.
+I opened my inspector tools in Chrome and navigated to the XMLHttpRequest tab and found that each time I clicked the search button with a zip code entered, an http request was being fired that took the calculated coordinates of my entered zip code (I assume they use the center of the zip code's polygon) as arguments.
 This request returns a giant ugly block of JSON containing Wawa data.
 After some messing around, I found that the JSON was most likely returning all the Wawas within five miles of the